-Darwin200 Ireland - as 2009 is the 200th Anniversary of the birth of one of the most important scientists of all times - Charles Darwin the centre was heavily involved with promoting this celebration throughout the Island of Ireland through iSCAN.
+Darwin200 Ireland - as 2009 was the 200th Anniversary of the birth of one of the most important scientists of all times - Charles Darwin the centre was heavily involved with promoting this celebration throughout the Island of Ireland through iSCAN.

 Euscea - Calmast are active members and supporters of Euscea (pronounced "you see") the European Science Events Association.
 The European cooperation is extremely important in promoting STEM.
-Sheila Donegan is a board member and current treasurer of Euscea.
+Sheila Donegan is a past board member and treasurer of Euscea.